smontanari/qunit-selenium/README.md

     $ gem install qunit-selenium

 ## Pre-requisites
-This gem is a wrapper around the [selenium-webdriver](http://rubygems.org/gems/selenium-webdriver) gem.
+This gem is a wrapper around the [selenium-webdriver](http://rubygems.org/gems/selenium-webdriver) gem with the additional logic to parse the QUnit test results page and report the success/failure of your QUnit tests.
-Please refer to its documentation for detail instructions and drivers/browsers support.
+Please refer to the selenium documentation for detail instructions and drivers/browsers support.

-_By default qunit-selenium will use a *FirefoxDriver* instantiated with a new profile._
+*_By default qunit-selenium will use the Selenium *FirefoxDriver* instantiated with a new Firefox profile._*

+If you wish to use a different driver, or to customise your driver behaviour you can still use qunit-selenium through its API (see below.)

 ## Usage